-These CDs are, of course, a great place to invest for short-term financial obligations, like a wedding or family vacation.
-But they can also be useful financial tools for a CD ladder.
+CDs are a great place to invest for short-term financial obligations, like a wedding or family vacation.
+They can also be useful financial tools for a CD ladder.

 RATE SEARCH: Shop CD rates.